LGBTQ rights in Iraq: Ottoman and British rule

 In 1858, the Ottoman Empire, which ruled the area of modern-day Iraq as part of Ottoman Iraq province, abolished its existing sodomy laws.
 The assumption of control over the three vilayets of the province by the British (as a League of Nations mandate known as the British Mandate of Mesopotamia) imposed a ban on homosexuality, defined in the penal code as sodomy on the province which would remain well after independence in 1932.
-A notable singer in Iraq during from c.1925 to 1944 was the Ahwari folk musician Masoud El Amaratly, who was assigned female at birth but lived his life as mustarjil.
+A notable singer in Iraq from c.1925 to 1944 was the Ahwari folk musician Masoud El Amaratly, who was assigned female at birth but lived his life as mustarjil.

 Republic of Iraq

 The Criminal Code of 1969, enacted by the Ba'athist party, only criminalized sexual behavior in cases of adultery, incest, rape, prostitution, public acts, or cases involving fraud or someone unable to give consent due to age or mental defect.
 Homosexuality per se was not a crime, but could be justification for government discrimination and harassment under laws designed to protect national security and public morality.

 From the enactment of this code in 1969 to 2001, Iraqi security forces had considerably leeway to harass, jail or even execute anyone deemed to be a threat to national security or public morality.
-LGBT people could be harassed, jailed or blackmailed into becoming spies for the regime.
+LGBTQ people could be harassed, jailed or blackmailed into becoming spies for the regime.

-No LGBT-rights organization was allowed to exist in Iraq, and laws designed to specifically discriminate against LGBT people began to appear in the 1980s.
+No LGBTQ-rights organization was allowed to exist in Iraq, and laws designed to specifically discriminate against LGBTQ people began to appear in the 1980s.
 Sodomy was re-criminalized by a 1988 resolution, but only when it involved prostitution.
 [Combating Prostitution Law No. 8 of 1988].

 The Iraqi Law of Personal Status was amended in the 1980s to specifically permit a wife to divorce her husband in cases where the husband was guilty of a homosexual relationship.
-The practice of "honor killing" was also made legal in the family law code, which meant that LGBT people could be killed by a family member for bringing "shame" or "dishonor" to the family.
+The practice of "honor killing" was also made legal in the family law code, which meant that LGBTQ people could be killed by a family member for bringing "shame" or "dishonor" to the family.

 When the AIDS-HIV pandemic reached Iraq in 1986, Saddam Hussein believed that the disease could be spread by casual contact, and thus ordered all Iraqis with the disease to be relocated to a special prison facility.
 Widespread ignorance about the disease meant that all Iraqis with hemophilia, along with homosexuals, were often suspected of carrying the disease.

-After the war with Iran, Saddam Hussein felt the need to increase his support among Iraqis with more traditionalist Islamic social values, a movement known as the Faith Campaign, a large campaign to reshape Saddam Hussein's image from that of a secularist, to that of champion of traditional Islamic morality.
-One of the ways that the government achieved this was through strong, and public, opposition to LGBT people.
+After the war with Iran, Saddam Hussein felt the need to increase his support among Iraqis with more traditionalist Islamic social values through a movement known as the Faith Campaign, a large campaign to reshape Saddam Hussein's image from that of a secularist to that of a champion of traditional Islamic morality.
+One of the ways that the government achieved this was through strong, and public, opposition to LGBTQ people.